Running a security audit on your IT infrastructure means you’re one step ahead of hackers

-Actually an audit will help you avoid a Judgement Day, by reviewing and understanding the state of your infrastructure you can make sure you avoid any potential security incidents.
+Actually an audit will help you avoid a Judgement Day, by reviewing and understanding the state of your infrastructure you are able to avoid any potential security incidents.
 It’s a tool to collect information used to plan and execute changes to your infrastructure to make it more secure, to improve on it.

 Let’s have a look at what that entails

-Despite its potentially negative semantics, we use the term ‘audit’ to convey that the security and vulnerability reviews follow a well developed and structured process to the point of being formalised.
+Despite its potentially negative semantics, we use the term ‘audit’ to mean the security and vulnerability reviews follow a well developed and structured formal process.
 This ensures no nooks and crannies are overlooked and all audits are performed to the same high standard.
 It is as simple as that.

 There are many ways to carry out vulnerability and security audits, and quite a few aspects may be involved.
 Our approach to vulnerability scanning is solution-oriented tailored specifically for the needs of our customers.

 A secure IT workload needs to address five domains of IT security architecture:

 - Identity and Access Management – Identify who and which services are allowed to access your system, with which privileges, and the levels of authentication required for each of the identified principals

 - Monitoring and Detection – Having components in place that monitor, analyse and detect what is happening in your infrastructure, is important for protecting your infrastructure and the data you handle and process in it.
 Intrusion Detection Systems, Firewalls, and other systems are well-known tools.